jwulf/zeebe-variable-isolation-demo/README.md

 > But if a variable or a nested property of a source expression doesn't exist then an incident is created.

-So you must declare and supply an initial value for a local variable.
+So you must declare _and supply_ (via a global variable) an initial value for a local variable.

 In programming terms, it is like declaring and initialising a global variable, and then passing it (by value) as an argument to a locally-scoped function.